raynamharris/SWC_blogs/2016-10-22-instructrortraining.md

 **Online:** During the last online session with Greg, we used the Etherpad extensively, so I felt like participation was really high.
 Also, the extensive note-taking allowed Greg to visualize participation during one of the exercises he had to miss.

 **What does this mean for next time?** I think next time I teach in-person, I will use the Etherpad chat a lot more, especially for quick yes/no responses.

+## What is displayed on the big screen

+**In-person:** During the one in-person class I taught, I really struggled with knowing what to display on the projector.
+I had to use it, right?
+I ended up bounching back and forth between various webpages (the Etherpad, the lesson page, fun images, video), but the whole time I felt like this was ineffective.
+It made me with that I either had slides to use or to simply not use it at all.

+**Online** During  online workshops, the big screen projector is used for the webcast so that learners can see the instructor and learners at other sites.
+I setup a whiteboard right beind my chair for drawing concept maps, and we give the students video links so they can watch the good and bad live coding videos.
+Each student has their laptop open to the etherpad and some other webpages.
+Since the student never see anything projected except for my face and my white board, maybe this means that I can do the in-person classes without using the projector....

+**What does this mean for next time?** Next time I teach in person, I'm going to try not using the projector at all on Day 1 to highly encourage Etherpad note taking and communication.
+Then, I'll use the projector on Day 2 only for live coding.

 ## Time Commitment
 **In-person:** Even though I really enjoy traveling, saying yes to teaching a workshop in a different city is a huge time commitment.
 Instead of just saying yes to teaching from 9-4, I'm saying yes to being in a different city for 24 hours a day.
 I also have to devote a lot of additional time to planning the travel, traveling, and getting reimbursed for expenses.